yonidaniel/Anchor/README.md

 You can't lookup from one spreadsheet to another

-In the Debug configuration, in the Scripts parameter I had this for debuging:
+In the Debug configuration, in the Scripts parameter, I had this for debugging:
 "app:app --reload"

-Also I startet the app via terminal like this:
+Also, I startet the app via the terminal like this:
 "uvicorn main:app --reload"

-I didnt had time to do integration test (Im in Thailand :) ) Hope you will find its working for you
+I didn't had time to do the integration test (Im in Thailand :) ) Hope you will find it's working for you

-If you have any question, please send a message or call :)
+If you have any questions, please send a message or call :)

 Thanks